HallLabs/tracy_matdb/docs/matdbyml.rst

    calculator including the k-point selection method and density; this can be overridden at the group level.
 6. **execution**: HPC parameters for the jobs that will be created when running each of the groups.
-By default, only `sbatch` is supported.
+For details on which methods are supported see :doc:`execution`.
 7. **databases**: list of groups to generate for these databases.
 8. **training**: parameters for the methods that will be used to generate the interatomic potential.